-LA and London-based British artist Emma Neuberg is a painter and installation artist.
-She is best known for her abstract, gestural paintings that have been likened to American artists, Joan Mitchell and Joan Snyder.
-Her work radiates an effervescent, super-flat aura that captures a sense of the geographies and cultural environments in which she works.
-Neuberg uses an unique painting process that she developed whilst a doctoral candidate in Textiles at the Royal College of Art in the late 1990s.
+LA and London-based British-French artist Emma Neuberg is a painter and installation artist.
+She is best known for her abstract paintings that have been likened to American artists, Joan Mitchell and Joan Snyder.
+Her work radiates an effervescent, super-flat aura that captures a sense of the cultures in which she works.
+Neuberg uses an unique painting process, printing paint, that she developed whilst a student at the Royal College of Art in the late 1990s.

 “Drapes is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”

 A relationship between abuse and escapism underlie her creative impetus, drive and vision.
 The meta-narrative in her work addresses the thwarted voice in society and focuses on the impeded voice of those caught in oppressive and abusive cultures.
 Neuberg’s themes include the consequential effects of obstructed access, opportunities and existence and the ensuing vicious, cultural circles.
 She reveals and exposes mute, suppressed spaces where cultural obstruction compounds exclusion, exploitation, ambivalence, assumption, projection, assault, dismissal, denial, invisibility, poverty and the physical and mental health consequences of these.

 Neuberg uses color, form and spontaneous mark-making to describe these states.
 She paints, prints and soaks cotton, linen and polyester canvases to stretch, suspend, reflect, move and glow.